yoco-ws/cliquedit/README.md

 A link or anchor is an element represented by the `<a>` tag.

-In order to convert a static link into an editable link you use the function `render()` of the link object.
+In order to convert a non editable link into an editable link you use the function `render()` of the link object.

 ```php
 //The link render function